Ziya-Sharifli/HotelSystem/README.md

 # HotelSystem

+Made as a group project while studying at Dokuz Eylul University Izmir.

-JAVA terminal program that can do the following:
+Java terminal program that can do the following:

 1. Add rooms
 2. Add employees